smlaage/YDLidarX2/README.md

 Python driver module for the YDLidar X2

 This is a Python module for the YDLidar X2.
 The module was developed on a Raspberry Pi.
-However there are no specific Raspi dependencies.
+However, there are no specific Raspi dependencies.
-The output of the module is a Numpy array comprising distances for each angle (ranging from 0 to 359).
+The output of the module is a Numpy array comprising distances for each angle, ranging from 0 to 359.
 The distances are measured in mm and stored as integer.

 Dependencies are: